masamiy/DataStoryTelling/content/3-Narrative.md

 Did you know that Bono was a strong advocate of AIDS support?
 He reached out to the American evangelical community by framing the AIDS problem with christianity view and got their support.
 How?
 There is a nice article [here](https://www.pbs.org/wgbh/pages/frontline/aids/interviews/bono.html).

 ### Activity time
+{% include figure.html img="learning-CC0.png" alt="Storyboarding" caption="activity time!" width="75%" %}
 What is your research topic?
-How do you explain your research to an expert in your field?
+Think how you explain your research to an expert in your field.
-How do you explain your research to your non-expert friends?
+Then, think how you explain your research to your non-expert friends.

 ## Structure your story
 Craig Cormick says that “Knowing your audience and your communication objective is crucial, but if you can turn your message into a story, it has a much better chance of being accepted.”